goliatone/go-envset/README.md

 Application configuration usually is environment specific and will change between build distributions.

 If you follow the [12 factor app][12factor] guidelines, then you store part of your application configuration in the environment.

+Environment variables enable us to manage application configuration outside of our application code.

-By application configuration we mean small and oftentimes sensitive data such as API keys, database credentials.
-Not all environment configuration is sensitive and are instead build distribution specific values such as the application's base URL to build OAuth callbacks, logging verbosity or anything that is changes between development and production.
+By application configuration we mean small and sensitive data such as API keys, database credentials.
+Not all environment configuration are secrets, instead there might be build distribution specific values such as the application's base URL to build OAuth callbacks, logging verbosity or anything that is changes between development and production.

 `envset` helps you manage and set environment variables for multiple build distributions.